Skip to main content

 What is intermittent fasting?

-Intermittent fasting is a schedule for when you eat rather than a food list of what you can or cannot eat.
-Most people pick a routine such as 16:8, 18:6, 20:4, OMAD, or 5:2 and use it to create a consistent eating window that fits work, training, and appetite.
+Intermittent fasting is a schedule for when you eat.
+Food choice (keto, whole foods, counting macros) sits on top of that schedule and isn’t part of intermittent fasting itself.
+Most people pick a named routine such as 16:8, 18:6, 20:4, OMAD, or 5:2 and build the eating window around work, training, and appetite.

 Which intermittent fasting schedule should a beginner start with?

-For most beginners, 16:8 is the easiest place to start because it gives you a clear fasting window without making meals hard to fit into a normal day.
-Once that feels easy, some people experiment with 18:6 or a shorter eating window, but the best schedule is the one you can repeat without feeling miserable.
+For most beginners, 16:8 is the easiest place to start.
+The fasting window is clear, and you can usually still eat lunch and dinner at normal times if you skip breakfast or push it later.
+Once that feels easy, some people try 18:6 or a shorter eating window, but the best schedule is the one you can repeat without feeling miserable.

 Can I drink coffee or tea during the fasting window?

 Usually yes.
-Plain water, black coffee, and unsweetened tea are the usual choices during a fasting window.
-Once you add cream, milk, sugar, juice, or calories from supplements, you are no longer really fasting.
+Plain water, black coffee, and unsweetened tea are the standard fasting-window drinks.
+Once you add cream, milk, sugar, juice, or any calorie-containing supplement, you’re not really fasting anymore.

 What breaks a fast?